 Taking it to another level, “laminar air” systems in operating theatres and clean rooms are designed to minimize horizontal air movement to the greatest extent possible.
 “The concept is that you supply air up high and it moves vertically down through the space slowly, taking germs and contaminants out of the breathing zone, bringing them straight down to floor level where it is exhausted,” says Todd See, a specialist in laboratories and high-performance buildings with WSP in San Francisco.
 “It would be harder to put that into an existing building, but it’s certainly something we could consider as we’re designing new spaces.”

-"Over time, the filters get clogged and they need to be cleaned or replaced, and quite often this isn’t done properly.
-Good maintenance is a key thing we need to manage going forwards"Justin Turnpenny, head of London fit-out team, WSP
+"Over time, the filters get clogged and they need to be cleaned or replaced, and quite often this isn’t done properly"Justin Turnpenny, head of London fit-out team, WSP

 Could we increase the supply of fresh air?

 As SARS-CoV-2 particles tend to drop rather than travel through the air like an aerosol, increasing the proportion of outside air or leaving systems running 24/7 to purge spaces would probably not directly impact the spread of this particular disease.
 However, it could dilute other contaminants, improve air quality more broadly and certainly make for a more pleasant environment – which would in turn be reassuring to returning office workers.